dynapsys/dynahost/README.md

 ## For DevOps and junior engineers

-- Start quickly with `sudo dynahost up -n 2` and confirm LAN access from a phone.
+- Start quickly with `sudo arpx up -n 2` and confirm LAN access from a phone.
-- Use `--log-level DEBUG` to see detailed logs (`dynahost.*` loggers).
+- Use `--log-level DEBUG` to see detailed logs (`arpx.*` loggers).
-- Bridge your local Compose stack to the LAN with `sudo dynahost compose`.
+- Bridge your local Compose stack to the LAN with `sudo arpx compose`.
-- Use `dynahost dns` to generate dnsmasq rules for a local domain like `myapp.lan`.
+- Use `arpx dns` to generate dnsmasq rules for a local domain like `myapp.lan`.

 ## Contributing